arnavvvvv/Wisconsin_File_System/instructions/04_Color_Color_which_Color_do_you_choose.md

-# Part 4 – Colour Colour which Colour do you choose? (xattrs + Colored ls)
+# Part 4 – Color Color which Color do you choose? (xattrs + Colored ls)
 ---

 ## Objective
 ---
 Welcome to the final part.
-Your goal is to add a per-file "color" tag.
+Your goal is to add a per-file "color" tag (just like color tagging files in MacOS).
 This is a two-part challenge:

 - Store & Expose: You'll store this tag inside the inode and expose it to userspace using the standard "extended attribute" (xattr) interface.